Amirsorouri00/DSL-SE/README.md

 # Distributed System Lab - Search Engine

-Foobar is a Python library for dealing with word pluralization.
+This Part and all other foo bar part of this document will be completed ASAP.
+Foobar is a Python library for dealing with word pluralization. feel free to contibute and ask.

 ## Installation